Turner, Nationals beat Cubs 7-2 for 4th straight win

+CHICAGO (AP) — Trea Turner’s renewed focus on the little things is producing big results.

-CHICAGO (AP) — Trea Turner reached base four times and scored twice, Yan Gomes and Howie Kendrick each drove in two runs and the surging Washington Nationals beat the Chicago Cubs 7-2 on Saturday.
+Turner reached base four times and scored twice, Yan Gomes and Howie Kendrick each drove in two runs and the surging Washington Nationals beat the Chicago Cubs 7-2 on Saturday.

+Turner got Washington off to a quick start, going 2 for 3 with two walks and a stolen base to extend his streak of reaching base safely to 31 games, the longest current streak in the majors.

+“He’s taking his walks,” Nationals manager Dave Martinez said.
+“The biggest thing, with two strikes, he’s figuring out a way to put the ball in play.
+It’s been working.
+When he gets on base, he creates havoc.
+Usually when he’s on there, especially early, he tends to score.”

 Washington has won four straight and six of seven to extend its lead over Chicago for the top NL wild-card spot to three games.
 The Nationals have scored a total of 97 runs in their last nine games.

+Anthony Rendon stretched his hitting streak to 11 games and drove in a run.

-A day after losing to the Nationals 9-3, the Cubs dropped consecutive games at Wrigley Field for the first time since June 25-26 against Atlanta.
+A day after losing to the Nationals 9-3, the Cubs dropped a second consecutive game at Wrigley Field for the first time since June 25-26 against Atlanta.
 First baseman Anthony Rizzo exited in the fifth inning with tightness in his middle back — he missed time in May with back trouble.

-Turner got Washington off to a quick start, going 2 for 3 with two walks and a stolen base to extend his streak of reaching base safely to 31 games, the longest current streak in the majors.
-Anthony Rendon stretched his hitting streak to 11 games and drove in a run.
+Manager Joe Maddon said he had no update on Rizzo following the game.

 Washington starter Joe Ross, who had to leave his last start after being hit in the right shin by a comebacker, allowed two runs on six hits in 4 1/3 innings.
 Five Nationals relievers combined to hold Chicago to one hit over the final 4 2/3 innings.

 Wander Suero (4-7) got the final two outs of the fifth to get the win.

+“Since we started winning quite a bit, the bullpen’s been huge for us,” Turner said.

 Jose Quintana (11-8) allowed four earned runs in four innings and had his career-high streak of seven straight wins snapped.
 The left-hander hadn’t lost since June 22 against the New York Mets.